 Abstract

-Objective: To determine the efficacy of tranexamic acid (TXA) in reducing intraoperative blood loss in difficult abdominal hysterectomy for benign gynecological disease.
+Objectives: To determine the efficacy of tranexamic acid (TXA) in reducing intraoperative blood loss in difficult abdominal hysterectomy for benign gynecological disease.

-Materials and Methods: A double-blinded randomized controlled trial was conducted.
+Materials and Methods: A double-blind randomized controlled trial was conducted.
 Women who were at risk of a difficult abdominal hysterectomy for benign gynecological disease, with or without adnexal surgery, were included.
 The participants were randomly assigned into two groups, comprising an intervention group who received intravenous TXA 10mg/kg (diluted with normal saline up to 100 ml), and a control group who received 100 ml of normal saline 15 minutes before skin incision.

 Conclusion: Preoperative intravenous TXA did not reduce blood loss in cases of difficult abdominal hysterectomy for benign gynecological disease.